World Fiction: hidden treasures

 -Analyse the texts with greater confidence.

--Discuss a variety of genres from Asia, and from the post-WWII period in Europe, which produced many prominent writers.
+-Discuss a variety of genres from the 50s and 80s from Europe and Turkey, from a period which produced many prominent writers and enduring works of fiction.

 What level is the course and do I need any particular skills?